-A Seal of Approval
+Media Rating Council: A Seal of Approval

 In a way, it has even grown into a competitive advantage.
 For instance, Innvoid sees an uplift in closed deals because of the MRC Certificate.

 Innvoid submits its values every year for MRC approval, says Tal Chalozin, Innovid’s co-founder and CTO.
-They have been questioned about MRC approval by all the brands and agencies they work with and hence, the company decided to get accreditation from the MRC.
+They have been questioned about MRC approval by all the brands and agencies they work with, and hence, the company decided to get accreditation from the MRC.

 “Right now, we actually win deals off of someone else because we are MRC-accredited”

-– Tal Chalozin, Co-founder, Innvoid.
+– Tal Chalozin, Co-founder, Innvoid

 Not just Innvoid, marketers from different companies highlighted the importance of MRC accreditation by saying that it is the most important currency in the digital ad space.

 Why Is it Important?

 - Platform availability.

-Who are the Members of MRC?
+Who Are the Members of MRC?

-How does MRC Benefit the Publishers?
+How Does MRC Benefit the Publishers?